Short Term Rentals

 The STR Office offers online submittal of both new applications or renewals.

 The CSS portal will be available for the 2021 STR renewals.
+Please use Google Chrome or Firefox when accessing the CSS website.
+The CSS site does not support the Safari browser.

 Follow this link to access CSS to create an account and process a new or renewed STR permit:

 Please see the document below for detailed instructions for renewing existing STR permits via CSS.
+Please use Google Chrome or Firefox when accessing the CSS website.
+The CSS site does not support the Safari browser.

 If you have questions regarding CSS portal please contact [bot protected email address], or call 505-955-6712